Accessibility Menu

 Transcript:

 This podcast discusses trauma related to illness, including suicide.
-If you’re having suicidal thloughts, you can dial or text the Suicide and crisis lifeline at nine, eight eight.
+If you’re having suicidal thoughts, you can dial or text the Suicide and Crisis Lifeline at nine, eight eight.
+That’s 988.

 David Pace 0:15